HomeMRCP Part 1Geriatric Medicine

 Question 2

-C) Urine culture and sensitivity.
+C) Urine dipstick and culture.

 Explanation: This area is hidden for preview users.